Billy McKinney Player Props: Yankees vs. Red Sox

-On Friday, Billy McKinney (coming off going 2-for-4 with a double) and the New York Yankees play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+On Saturday, Billy McKinney (on the back of going 1-for-4 with an RBI) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 7:15 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Mets.
+He had a one-hit performance in his most recent game (1-for-4) against the Red Sox.

 Billy McKinney Game Info & Props vs. the Red Sox